 Adjunct Professor of Law

 V. Gerard (Jerry) Comizio is the chair of the Global Banking practice of Paul Hastings and is based in the firm’s Washington, D.C., office.
 He is a leading authority on banking and financial services matters.
-He has extensive experience in representing a wide range of both domestic and foreign banks, thrifts companies, mortgage, industrial loan banks, trust and fiduciary, consumer, specialty lenders, private equity companies, and other financial services companies.
+He has extensive experience in representing a wide range of both domestic and foreign banks, mortgage companies, industrial loan banks, trust and fiduciary, consumer, specialty lenders, private equity, payment systems, and other financial services companies.
 He regularly counsels his clients on a wide range of bank regulatory, merger and acquisition, enforcement proceedings, complex regulatory and strategic planning issues.
 Mr. Comizio is currently advising some of the nation’s largest financial institutions on the implications of the Dodd-Frank Act.

 He has been recognized by both Chambers and the Legal 500, with Legal 500 noting that the banking group “spearheaded by (V. Gerard) Comizio, the team has handled some of the largest private sector mergers in recent years” and “established itself as a significant player in the market.”

 Prior to joining Paul Hastings, he was for many years the deputy general counsel and acting general counsel of the U.S. Department of the Treasury’s Office of Thrift Supervision (and its predecessor, the Federal Home Loan Bank Board), director of its Corporate and Securities Division, and a former senior attorney in The Division of Corporation Finance at the U.S. Securities and Exchange Commission.